kinjo/geed/README.md

 When you want to insert the comments to any functions defined in a.c, b.c and z.c, you will open the files and edit them usually.
 But Geed will do that at a time.

-Geed generates ed commands to insert, replace and delete any lines scattered in several files.
+Geed generates the ed commands to insert, replace and delete any lines scattered in several files.
 After that Ed will do them.

 Geed is a collection of Perl scripts.
 Currently, there are two scripts available geed-repl and geed-del.